DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/reporter-methods.md

 Parameter    | Type             | Description
 ------------ | ---------------- | ---------------------------------------
 `startTime`  | Date             | The date and time when testing started.
 `userAgents` | Array of Strings | The list of browsers used for testing.
+Contains the formatted names and versions of the browsers and operating systems.
 `testCount`  | Number           | The total number of tests to run.

 **Example**